charmplusplus/charm4py/docs/perf-tips.rst

 Charm4py will help you parallelize and scale your applications, but it won't make the sequential parts of your code faster.
-For this, there are several technologies that accelerate Python code, like NumPy_, Numba_, Cython_ and PyPy_.
+For this, there are several technologies that accelerate Python code, like NumPy_, Numba_, and Cython_.
 These are outside the scope of this section, but we highly recommended using Numba.
 We have found that using Charm4py + Numba, it is possible to build parallel applications entirely in Python that have the same or similar performance as the equivalent C++ application.
 Many examples